lennardschober/ml-projects/README.md

 ### Random Handwritten Digits Generator
 This project focuses on generating random handwritten digits using a Generative Adversarial Network (GAN).
 The objective is to create realistic images of digits that mimic human handwriting.
 By training the GAN on a dataset of handwritten digits, the model learns to produce high-quality images that can be used for various applications, such as digit recognition and data augmentation.
 Despite the inherent challenges of generating diverse and coherent outputs, the model successfully achieves impressive results in creating realistic handwritten digits.

+More details, including the dataset, model implementation and results, can be found in the ```RandomHandwrittenDigitsGenerator``` folder.

 #### Key features:
 - Model: Generative Adversarial Network (GAN).